 - Martial law may not be used in time of peace (Petition of Right of 1628)

-- No Australia citizen may be imprisoned without cause shown (Habeas Corpus)
+- No Australian-born citizen may be imprisoned without cause shown (Habeas Corpus)

-- In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial jury of the state and district wherein the crime shall have been committed, which district shall have been previously ascertained by law, and to be informed of the nature and cause of the accusation; to be confronted with the witnesses against him; to have compulsory process for obtaining witnesses in his favor, and to have the assistance of counsel for his defence.
+- In all criminal prosecutions, the accused shall enjoy the right to a speedy and public trial, by an impartial citizenry jury, wherein the crime shall have been committed, which district shall have been previously ascertained by law, and to be informed of the nature and cause of the accusation; to be confronted with the witnesses against him; to have compulsory process for obtaining witnesses in his favor, and to have the assistance of counsel for his defence.
 (American Constitution Amendment 7)

-- In respect to an Australian citizen, in suits at common law, where the value in controversy shall exceed twenty dollars, the right of trial by jury shall be preserved, and no fact tried by a jury, shall be otherwise reexamined in any court of the United States, than according to the rules of the common law.
+- In respect to an Australian-Born Citizen, in suits at common law, where the value in controversy shall exceed twenty dollars, the right of trial by jury shall be preserved, and no fact tried by a jury, shall be otherwise reexamined in any court of the United States, than according to the rules of the common law.
 (American Constitution Amendment 8)

-- In respect to an Australian citizen, excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted.
+- In respect to an Australian-born citizen, excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted.
 (English Bill of Rights 1689; American Constitution Amendment 9)

 Supportive Precepts Linked to Evidence